Severe Weather Hazard Safety Guide

 Large Hail

-- Hail comes in all shapes and sizes: From as small as a pea to as large as a softball.
-Because these ice stones are falling at fast speeds through the air from a storm, they can absolutely be dangerous.
-Windshields are most succeptible to damage from larger hailstones, as well as other types of outdoor property.
+Hail comes in all shapes and sizes: From as small as a pea to as large as a softball.
+Because these ice stones are falling at fast speeds through the air, they can absolutely be dangerous.
+Windshields are most susceptible to damage from larger hailstones, as well as other types of outdoor property.
 Farms are most at risk of substantial damage, since many crops like wheat and corn are very sensitive to hailstones.

 Comparisons of hailstones to objects, and general damage that can occur to property